Below are a curated list of resources. Please feel free to suggest an additional resource using the form below.

 Native speakers record words to help learners with pronunciation. - Drops (android, ios, web)

-Flashcard vocabulary - Clozemaster (android, ios, web)
+Flashcard vocabulary - Íslenska (android, ios, web)

-Noun declension practice - Memrise (android, ios, web)
+Noun declension practice - Verbix Conjugator (web)

-Netflix, in Icelandic
+Netflix, search “Audio in Icelandic”

 A list of shows that have audio or captions in Icelandic